Ernest Davies (Stretford MP): After Parliament

 In 1972, Davies became a JP for Inner London.
 He was elected as a member of the London Borough of Southwark in 1974, representing Alleyn ward in Dulwich.
 For the 1978 elections, he moved to Dulwich's Lyndhurst ward, in the same borough.
 He remained a councillor until 1982.
 From 1970 to 1981, Davies was a Management Selection Consultant at MSL.
 Davies lectured in Business Studies at the Hammersmith and West London College from 1981 until 1987, the year in which he retired.
 He was made a Chartered Physicist in 1986.

 Davies also made contributions to the Proceedings of the Royal Society and the Journal of Physics and Chemistry of Solids.

 Personal life and death

 Davies was married twice.
 In 1956, he wed Margaret Stephen Tait Gatt; the marriage was dissolved in 1967.
-His second marriage, in 1972, was to Patricia; the marriage was dissolved in 1980.
+His second marriage, in 1972, was to Patricia Bates; the marriage was dissolved in 1980.
 He had no children from either of his marriages.
 In Who's Who, his recreations were listed as "reading, art and design practice, writing family history".
 He lived in his hometown of Nuneaton.

 Davies died in March 2020, aged 93.